-When you're starting a new illustration – whether doing quick sketches or highly realistic pencil drawings, you want to have your best pencils and drawing tools at the ready.
-But buying the drawing tools for your needs is largely a question of trial and error.
+When you're starting a new illustration – whether doing quick sketches or highly realistic pencil drawings, you want to have the right drawing tools at the ready.
+But picking the best pencils for your needs can feel like a process of trial and error.

-When first becoming acquainted with using pencils for artwork, we'd recommend buying one of each grade from 9H to 9B to become familiar with the hard/light and soft/dark qualities of each.
-Experiment with various surfaces, and a wide variety of strokes and mark-making.
+When first becoming acquainted with using pencils for artwork, we'd recommend buying one of each grade from 9H to 9B, so you can get familiar with the hard/light and soft/dark qualities of each.
+Experiment with various surfaces, and try a wide variety of strokes and mark-making.
 For inspiration, take a look at our guide to different pencil drawing techniques.

 01. Graphite pencils